 Students transferring from other social work Ph.D. programs may transfer up to 15 quarter hours of doctoral work, in addition to 60 quarter credit hours from an MSW degree.
 All transfer students must take 48 or more credit hours at the University of Denver to qualify for graduation.
-The Ph.D.
-Director will individually determine each transfer student's status regarding which doctoral core courses need to be taken at DU.
+The Associate Dean for Doctoral Education will individually determine each transfer student's status regarding which doctoral core courses need to be taken at DU.

-Candidacy is achieved after completing course work, successfully passing the research methods and statistics qualifying exam, and successfully completing a comprehensive examination that demonstrates thorough knowledge of social work issues, theory, policy, research, and special populations.
+Candidacy is achieved after completing course work, successfully passing the Methods and Statistics Qualifying Exam, and successfully completing a comprehensive examination that demonstrates thorough knowledge of social work issues, theory, policy, research, and special populations.
 All students are required to complete the Comprehensive Examination.
-The Comprehensive Examination, described in detail on pages 30-34, is a paper on an approved topic followed by an oral examination.
+The Comprehensive Examination, described in detail on pages 33-37, is a paper on an approved topic followed by an oral examination.

-Advancement typically occurs in the fall quarter of the third academic year.
+Advancement typically occurs in the summer quarter of the second academic year or fall quarter of the third academic year, depending on the student's program completion trajectory.
 At that point, the student selects their Dissertation Committee members and Dissertation Director/Advisor.
 Time required to complete dissertation requirements varies.
-Details regarding the dissertation are found on pages 34-38.
+Details regarding the dissertation are found on pages 37-43.